 Genetic testing can find mutations in a gene called PALB2, which is linked to increased risk for cancer.

-Ongoing research may identify other cancer risk, such as male breast cancer and ovarian cancer, in people with inherited PALB2 mutations.
+Ongoing research may identify other cancer risk, such as male breast cancer, ovarian cancer, and pancreatic cancer in people with inherited